dedan-ux/SolidCash/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](dedanochieng254@gmail.com)/ +254746149291.
+Having trouble with loving in?
+Please contact us [+254746149291].

 .